-Learning how to paint a portrait isn't easy, but there are some steps you can follow to help you on your way.
-In this tutorial, I'll show you my process, from blocking in the shadows to developing the form and making each brushstroke count.
+It may not be easy, but there are steps to follow to help you on your way.
+In this tutorial, Howard Lyon shares his process from blocking in the shadows to developing the form and making each brushstroke count.
+So, grab all the oil paint supplies you need, including the best oil paints and get started.

 01. Draw with a grid

 I use a grid to create my drawing.
 I use pencil for the grid and when the drawing is done, I ink the important lines with a Micron Pigma Pen or India ink and then erase the grid.
 I also like to use a warm colour to start with.
-Bear in mind that the tint of your canvas will affect your final painting.
+Bear in mind that the tint of your canvas will affect your final painting (pick from the best oil paint canvas options here).
 Little patches of it will show through and add vibrancy.

 02. Create an imprimatura on the canvas